 Although it is technically possible to pass the check with a misdemeanor, not all misdemeanors will be overlooked.

-The first thing to do when wondering will I pass a background check with a misdemeanor is to find out if it shows up by learning how to get a federal background check on yourself.
+The first thing to do when wondering whether you can pass a background investigation even with a misdemeanor on your record is to find out if it shows up on your federal records.

 Once you know for sure, then you can check the following guide to see if it will disqualify you from TSA employment.